Coffet/PersonalPortfolioWebsite/README.md

 Or in IntelliJ: run `com.portfolio.studio.PortfolioStudioApplication`.
 Working directory = **project root** (the folder with `pom.xml`).

 Wait until the log says the app started (Tomcat on 8080).
 Then open a browser:

-| Highly recommmend using Java IDE (inteliJ, netbeans, eclipse) because these has embedded environment which can let you configure variables and preview database entries).

 | Page        | URL                                                                                  |